Header

 Compulsory courses:

-BIO 348 06 ECTS Concepts of Modern Genetics
+BIO 348 06 ECTS Concepts of Modern Genetics - register at ETHZ

-and one of the two Block courses:
+and the Block course:

 BIO 323 12 ECTS Modern Genetics and Genomics